dotnet/docs/docs/core/whats-new/dotnet-6.md

 The templates for C# Windows Forms apps have been updated to support `global using` directives, file-scoped namespaces, and nullable reference types.
 In addition, they include application bootstrap code, which reduces boilerplate code and allows the Windows Forms designer to render the design surface in the preferred font.
 The bootstrap code is a call to `ApplicationConfiguration.Initialize()`, which is a source-generated method that emits calls to other configuration methods, such as <xref:System.Windows.Forms.Application.EnableVisualStyles?displayProperty=nameWithType>.
 Additionally, if you set a non-default font via the [ApplicationDefaultFont](../project-sdk/msbuild-props-desktop.md#applicationdefaultfont) MSBuild property, `ApplicationConfiguration.Initialize()` emits a call to <xref:System.Windows.Forms.Application.SetDefaultFont(System.Drawing.Font)>.

-For more information, see the [What’s new in Windows Forms](https://devblogs.microsoft.com/dotnet/whats-new-in-windows-forms-in-net-6-0-preview-5/) blog post.
+For more information, see the [What's new in Windows Forms](https://devblogs.microsoft.com/dotnet/whats-new-in-windows-forms-in-net-6-0-preview-5/) blog post.

 ## Source build

-The source tarball, which contains all the source for the .NET SDK, is a now a product of the .NET SDK build.
+The *source tarball*, which contains all the source for the .NET SDK, is a now a product of the .NET SDK build.
 Other organizations, such as Red Hat, can build their own version of the SDK using this source tarball.

+## Target framework monikers

+Additional OS-specific target framework monikers (TFMs) have been added for .NET 6, for example, `net6.0-android`, `net6.0-ios`, and `net6.0-macos`.
+For more information, see [.NET 5+ OS-specific TFMs](../../standard/frameworks.md#net-5-os-specific-tfms).

 ## Generic math